Planning and prerequisites

 • M-Files - A dedicated MFSQL Connector vault user (preferred: M-Files authentication) with Vault Admin rights - System Admin rights required during install/config; can be removed post-install

-• SQL Server - Installer must have sysadmin privileges (or equivalent for manual script path) - A SQL Auth user (default: MFSQLConnect) in the MFSQL database, member of MFSQLConnect_db role
+• SQL Server - Installer must have sysadmin privileges (or equivalent for manual script path) - A SQL Auth user (default: MFSQLConnect) in the MFSQL database, member of MFSQLConnect_db role.
+The user and role are created by the installer and manual script installation.

 • Web/API (if used) - Web server service account and SSL certificate for HTTPS